Assuming you want to become a homeowner, it’s probably best to go to college, even if you have to take out costly student loans in the process.

 But it turns out you’re still more likely to buy a home if you obtain at least a bachelor’s degree.

 The Benefits Outweigh the Costs

-A recent commentary from mortgage financier Fannie Mae revealed that those who go to college are more likely to become homeowners than those who simply graduate from high school.
+A recent commentary (since removed) from mortgage financier Fannie Mae revealed that those who go to college are more likely to become homeowners than those who simply graduate from high school.

 The most likely are those with a college education and no student loans, with a likelihood of homeownership that is 43% higher than high school graduates without student loans.

 Meanwhile, student loan holders with bachelor’s degrees are still 27% more likely to become homeowners relative to those debt-free high school graduates.

 There is a catch though – if you don’t actually complete your bachelor’s degree and simply wind up with student loans, you’re actually worse off than those who simply called it quits after high school.